Mitchell scores 29 points, Jazz beat Grizzlies for 2-1 lead

 Jazz: The NBA’s best 3-point shooters in the regular season, making 16.7 a game, had 17 through three quarters and finished with 19. … O’Neal hit 4 of 6 3s by halftime to match his playoff career best set in Game 2 when he went 4 of 7 for the game.
 He’s 9 of 16 beyond the arc in the series.

-Grizzlies: Memphis came in having won eight of its last 10.
-The Grizzlies are 6-2 over their last eight Game 3s, with this loss joining 2016 when they were swept by San Antonio.
+Grizzlies: Memphis came in having won eight of its last 10 overall.
+The Grizzlies now are 6-2 over their last eight Game 3s, with this loss joining 2016 when they were swept by San Antonio.
+The six wins?
+All came with Conley on the roster.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports